hangilc/kanjidate/README.md

 #### format

-specifies the total output.
+is a string that specifies the total output.
 Following characters are replaced by date information.

 * G : gengou
 * N : nen